 I imagined someone sitting on the bench next to us, watching and waiting for the moment I wasn’t paying attention so they could whisk him away without me seeing them.
 I was overcome with a sudden overwhelming fear for what could have happened to Doug.
 My heart started beating more rapidly.
 I was sweating profusely, trembling and short of breath.
 I wanted to vomit.
 I was experiencing one of my full-blown childhood panic attacks.

 A very kind older woman noticed me having a complete meltdown and rushed over to see what was wrong.
 I told her I thought my little brother had been kidnapped, and of course, the old woman began panicking as well.
 Before I knew it, there were several other adults gathered around me, trying to comfort me as the old woman rushed to get help from mall security.

-Mall cop helps break childhood panic attacks
+Cop helps break shopping mall childhood panic attacks

 He questioned me about how long we had been playing alone?

 I did my best to answer accurately as I possibly could despite being a mess.
 The mall security cop wrote down my answers in his notepad, and then called for backup while continuing to reassure me everything would be okay.
 In a nice way, he reminded me of Paul Blart.

 Just then my mother came running out of the store.
 Her eyes filled with a ‘what the hell is going on’ expression, which spread across her face.
 I wondered how I would ever possibly explain to her what happened.
 I thought she would surely disown me or never speak to me again.

 As I contemplated my horrible fate, the mall security cop walked over to tell my mother what was happening.
 As he approached us, I dry heaved into a paper bag.
 At the same time, Doug casually walked out of GameStop and ran over to where we were, all as if nothing out of the ordinary had happened.